 How Dynatrace could have saved me time

-If I’d used Dynatrace to troubleshoot this issue I’d have seen the impact on network quality on all of my monitored VMs.
+If I’d used Dynatrace OpenStack Monitoring to troubleshoot this issue to troubleshoot this issue I’d have seen the impact on network quality on all of my monitored VMs.
 Additionally, I could have enabled Dynatrace log analytics to assist with troubleshooting from a log-analysis perspective.
 When your gut tells you that there may be troubles with MTU coming your way, you can proactively add the

 /var/log/kern.log file to Dynatrace log analytics and create a pattern-recognition rule (for example,